 JDRF – As of 3/13/20, I received an email from CEO, Aaron Kowalski like many of you have, stating the “risk of contracting Covid-19 does not increase with T1d.”
 However, I stress the point, again, that there is still not enough conclusive medical research that proves whether or not this is true.
 I will post an update once I finally do find valid research from reliable medical sources (so closer to 6-12 months from now).
 See their guide here.

 NOTE: My request on social media for anyone who knows of someone with T1d who has recovered from Covid-19 was met with a few different articles of the same one guy who went skiing in Italy and returned to the UK with coronavirus symptoms and later tested positive.
-So, please, speak out to your public health officials and medical researchers if you are T1d or a parent of a T1d child who has recovered from Covid-19.
+See his recent interview with JDRF here where he finally speaks of how Covid-19 affected his BGs and more.
+Please, speak out to your public health officials and diabetes organizations if you are T1d or a parent of a T1d child who has recovered from Covid-19.
 You will be doing a great service to the diabetic community.
 Thank you in advance.

 American Association of Clinical Endocrinologists (AACE) – Type 2 diabetics or anyone averaging higher glucose levels are more susceptible to additional and severe complications once contracting Covid-19.
 Learn more here.
 Contact your endo or CDE for managing your diabetes.